cosmos72/stmx/README.md

 Installation and loading
 ------------------------

-STMX packaged with asdf.
+STMX is packaged with asdf.
 The simplest way to install it is to first install [Quicklisp](http://www.quicklisp.org), as it can automatically resolve and download STMX dependencies.